plus3it/SystemPrep/README.md

 [Windows](SystemContent/Windows/Salt/SystemPrep-WindowsSaltInstall.ps1),
 but they perform the same function for their respective OS.)

+**Included Content Scripts:**

 - [Linux Salt Install *Content* script](SystemContent/Linux/Salt/SystemPrep-LinuxSaltInstall.py)
 - [Windows Salt Install *Content* script](SystemContent/Windows/Salt/SystemPrep-WindowsSaltInstall.ps1)

 ## Included Use Cases

-Pulling all of this together, **SystemPrep** includes one use case today, System Hardening, and may include more in the future.
+Pulling all of this together, **SystemPrep** includes one use case today, _System Hardening_.
+Additional use cases may be developed in the future.

 - [System Hardening](#system-hardening)

 ### System Hardening